 We had such a wonderful Christmas last year even though the little lady was only two because she had to understand what all the fuss was about.
 Now that we have the little guy too we’re looking forward to celebrating our first Christmas as a family of four.
 So I just had to go ahead and write a Christmas and New Year bucket list.
 Although I am being realistic about what Christmas with little ones can be like.
 That said, I am hoping that it will be even better than it was last year!

-I love to get into the festive spirit as early as possible, and now that things like half term and Halloween are out of the way I feel like I can start getting organised and planning all things Christmas.
-A couple of weekends ago I found this amazing little Christmas Organiser from my favourite Danish stationery shop Kikki K which is a must have for anyone like me that loves Christmas, loves planning and loves writing lists.
-Its been perfect for kick starting Christmas and inspiring this festive Christmas and New Years bucket list.
+I love to get into the festive spirit as early as possible, and now that things like half term and Halloween are out of the way I can start getting organised and planning all things Christmas.
+A couple of weekends ago I found this amazing little Christmas organiser from my favourite Danish stationery shop Kikki K. It’s a must have for anyone like me that loves Christmas, planning and writing lists.
+Its been perfect for inspiring this festive Christmas and New Year bucket list.

 Writing bucket lists is something that I enjoy doing as not only does it inspire us as a family to do more together, but motivates us to actually do the things on them that we say we’re going to do.
-So here are the things that we’re hoping to do over December and January for anyone that would love to read what we’re hopefully going to be up to, or is looking for some inspiration for their own bucket list!
+So here are the things that we’re hoping to do over December and January for anyone that would love to read, or is looking for some inspiration for their own bucket list!

 4. Stock our Christmas bookcase with Christmas stories old and new.

 6. Listen to Classical FM and Michael Buble Christmas albums on repeat, non-stop throughout December.